sh2276/sh2276/README.md

 I'm passionate about building scalable and resilient software, from full-stack web apps 🌐 to messaging systems 📩.

-🔭 I’m currently developing Floc App 💧 - a full-stack application powered by computer vision to assist plant operators in monitoring and improving water quality.
+🔭 I’m currently developing Floc App 💧 - a full-stack web and desktop application powered by computer vision to assist plant operators in monitoring and improving water quality.

 Skills: